dbduino-prjs/arduino-cloud-tuya-energy-nodered/README.md

 # Pre-requisites
 You need:
 * a Tuya / Smartlife compatible energy meter
+* SmartLife or Tuya app installed in your mobile phone (iOS / Android)
-* The Energy Meter added to the Tuya Smart app (iOS / Android) following the instructions ()
+* The Energy Meter added to the Tuya Smart app
 * an Arduino Cloud account (https://cloud.arduino.cc)
 * an instance of Node-RED (running on a local or Cloud machine).
 You can find more information about how to install Node-RED [here](https://nodered.org/docs/getting-started/local).